 The total area of Lincoln County is 2,593 square miles.

-EFFECTIVE IMMEDIATELY - ALL OF LINCOLN COUNTY is on a
+LINCOLN COUNTY is on a LEVEL 2 BURN RESTRICTION!

 Please review the levels.
-If you are in the Limon Fire District and have questions contact the Lincoln County Sheriff's Office or the
+If you have any questions contact the Lincoln County Sheriff's Office.

 LEVEL 1 – NO BURNING RESTRICTIONS